About UC CIRI

 Aims and Aspirations

-The University of Canberra Collaborative Indigenous Research Initiative (UC CIRI) is a new network of researchers committed to Indigenous Studies research.
+The University of Canberra Collaborative Indigenous Research Initiative (UC CIRI) is a network of researchers committed to Indigenous Studies research.
 UC CIRI supports collaboration among UC's Indigenous and non-Indigenous staff and fosters local, national and international partnerships.
 UC CIRI works with existing Research Centres and Faculties to promote, connect and grow UC's Indigenous research interests.